 Additional extensions beyond the automatic extension period - We will grant an extension of more than six months only if an extension of more than six months is granted by the Internal Revenue Service (IRS).
+Your additional Illinois extension will be equal to the federal extension, plus one month.
 You must attach a copy of the approved federal extension to your Form IL-1065.